Tonksthebear/classy-yaml/README.md

 ]
 ```
 ## Contributing
 This is my first attempt at an actual gem usable for all.
 Any and all suggestions are absolutely welcome.
-I'm not the cleanest programmer, so code quality suggestions are welcome too 👍 I extracted this logic from my private work and I felt it was useful enought to be worth publishing.
+I'm not the cleanest programmer, so code quality suggestions are welcome too 👍 I extracted this logic from my private work and I felt it was useful enough to be worth publishing.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).